khelz424/Spotify-Project/SpotifyProject.md

 PROJECT OVERVIEW

-This data analysis project provides insights about the music performance focusing on the top artists,albums,and songs that contributed to the multiple streams that occurred during 2018 and 2019.
+This data analysis project provides insights about the music performance focusing on the top artists, and albums that contributed to the multiple streams that occurred during 2018 and 2019.
 These insights can be used to make recommendations towards marketing strategies that can be implemented to further on increase the number of streamers on their platform.
 The data was a spotify songs excel workbook file.
 It included information about different songs, with the artists from each song starting from 1905.
 I focused on displaying visualisations for 2018 and 2019(which I filtered) with the following visuals: